AKA: CM, C magg, CMaj, Cmaj, C Major

 The formula for major chords is R, 3°, 5°

-On a standard bass accordion, major chords are right near the bass buttons column, on the 3rd column (or on the 2nd column if your accordion doesn’t have the counter-bass column).
+On a standard bass accordion, major chords are located on the 3rd column next to the root bass buttons (or on the second column if the accordion does not have a counter-bass column).

 Notes: